Eltaf-azizi/tower-block/README.md

 The Tower Block game aims to stack blocks as high as possible to build the tallest tower.
 Each block moves horizontally across the screen, and you must click or tap to drop it onto the stack below.
 The game continues until a block misses the stack, at which point your tower is complete, and your score is tallied based on the height of your tower.

 <h3>How to Play</h3>

 Start the Game: The game starts automatically when you open the index.html file in your web browser.
-If you need to restart at any time, simply refresh the browser page.
+If you need to restart at anytime, simply refresh the browser page.
 <h4>Controls:</h4>
 Drop a Block: Click with your mouse or tap on the screen to drop a block from its moving position onto the tower below.
 The aim is to align it as perfectly as possible with the top block of the tower.
 Restart the Game: Refresh your web browser to start over and try to beat your previous score.